matik12/aurelia-oauth/README.md

 ```js
 alwaysRequireLogin: true
 ```
-Default value for the above property is false, but passing true value means, that application should require user login in all its routes except the particular route provide setting overriding this behavior.
+Default value for the above property is false, but passing true value means, that application should require user login in all its routes except the particular route provide setting overriding this behaviour.
 Every route in the application can configure setting to require authentication or not.
 This step is not necessary, but can be done as follows:
 ```js
 { route: 'users', name: 'users', moduleId: 'users', nav: true, title: 'Github Users', settings: { requireLogin: true } }
 ```